History of the anchor: The 19th century

 The introduction of cast steel in 1894 led to the improved Martin-Adelphi pattern, in which the crown and arms are cast in one, and, with the stock, are made of cast steel, the shank remaining of forged iron.
 A projection in the crown works in a recess (right image), and is secured in its place by a forged steel pin, fitted with a nut and washer, which passes through the crown and the heel of the shank.

-All of the above anchors were provide with a stock, the use of which is to "cant" the anchor.
+All of the above anchors were provided with a stock, the use of which is to "cant" the anchor.
 If it falls on the ground, resting on one arm and one stock, when a strain is brought on the cable, the stock cants the anchor, causing the arms to lie at a downward angle to the holding ground; and the pees enter and bury themselves below the surface of the soil.

 Stockless anchors were first extensively adopted in the British mercantile marine and in some navies.
 In 1903 they were adopted generally for the British Navy, after extensive anchor trials, begun in 1885.
 Their advantages are: handiness combined with a saving of time and labor; absence of davits, anchor-beds, and other gear, with a resulting reduction in weight; and a clear forecastle for "right ahead" gun fire or for working ship.
 On the other hand, a larger hawsepipe is required, and there appears to be a consensus that a stockless anchor, when "let go" does not hold so quickly as a stocked one, is more uncertain in its action over uneven ground, and is more liable to "come home" (drag).

 By 21st century they became universal on ships where ease of storage and mechanical operation is more important than anchor weight.